kevintyll/resque_manager/README.markdown

 Copyright (c) 2010 Ben VandenBos
 Copyright (c) 2010 Aaron Quint
 Copyright (c) 2010 Kevin Tyll, released under the MIT license

+Thanks to Karl Baum for doing the original heavy lifting for converting this to a rails engine for rails 3.

 Much thanks goes to Brian Ketelsen for the ideas for the improved functionality for the UI.